dustin10/realworld-rust/README.md

 ## Running API Tests

 A script to run tests using a Postman collection is provided in the `api-tests` folder.
-Assuming the application is already running, the following commands can be executed to run the API tests.
+Assuming the application is already running using the default port, the following commands can be executed to run the API tests.
+If a different port is being used, then the command will need to be updated accordingly.

 ```sh
 # change to the dir with the script and supporting files